Chromosomal Theory of Inheritance: Observations and Inheritance

 The Chromosomal Theory of Inheritance suggests that genes are located on chromosomes, which carry the genetic material from parents to their offspring.

-2. Who propounded the Chromosomal Theory of Inheritance?
+2. Who proposed the Chromosomal Theory of Inheritance?

-It was propounded by Walter Sutton and Theodor Boveri during the first decade of the 20th century.
+The chromosomal theory of inheritance was given by Walter Sutton and Theodor Boveri during the first decade of the 20th century.
 It combined Mendelian genetics with the behaviour of the chromosomes.

 3. How does meiosis help cause genetic variation?